 Set above the beautiful Río Sil, in the heart of the Bierzo wine region, Ponferrada is famed for its storybook castle, built by the Knights Templar in the 13th century.
-Located about an hour and a half west of historic León, on the Camino de Santiago (St James Pilgrimage, whose final destination is the beautiful Galician city of Santiago de Compostela), this laid-back small town with Ancient Roman origins is a wonderful place for enjoying relaxing wine and tapas in the atmospheric historic center.
+Located about an hour and a half west of historic León, on the Camino de Santiago, this laid-back small town with Ancient Roman origins is a beautiful place for enjoying relaxing wine and tapas in the historic center.

 Gastronomy & Wine

 Ponferrada’s taverns and restaurants offer a broad range of Spanish specialties, but the focus is on traditional Castilian fare.
 That means lots of pork dishes, hearty stews, flavorful sausages, and creamy sheep cheese.
 Try cochinillo (roast suckling pig), Sopa de Ajo (garlic soup), or cocido (a chickpea and pork stew).